git-tturami/algorithm/README.md

 ## Small rules for our study
 * <b>Review other's code actively!!</b>
 * Write commit-msg so we can understand well.
-* When you write comment in your Pull request, you should write about belows,
+* When you write comment in your Pull request, you should include about below ones,
   * My code's abstract `Time complexity`.
   * My code's abstract `Space complexity`.
   * What `algorithm`, `data structures` or `ways` I used.